 When there are potential profits to be made – for example, through so-called free trade deals – capitalist nations may be willing to work together and share the loot.
 But when it is a case of the bill being presented for the costs of capitalism, suddenly nobody wants to pay and the capitalists are nowhere to be seen.
 At such points, it is ordinary men and women – the poorest in society – who are left holding the cheque.

-The politicians all agree that we need to act, but none of them is willing to do so.
+The politicians all agree that we need to act, but none of them are willing to do so.
 No government is willing to ask big business to pay and risk damaging the profits of their nation’s capitalists.
 Rather than international co-operation, we instead see international competition, with each nation trying to pass environmental costs on elsewhere.
 Instead of allowing for global co-ordination and planning, environmental policies are instead used by governments, such as the USA, as protectionist measures to keep out low cost goods from China and elsewhere.
 Green policies, supposedly introduced to tackle climate change, are frequently, therefore, no more than another convenient weapon in the arsenal of the imperialist nations to protect profits back home.

 All evidence up until now, meanwhile, shows the impossibility of finding a solution to the question of mitigation under capitalism.
 Attempts to commodify carbon and make a market out of it have thus far failed abysmally.
 The slow death of the EU Emission Trading Scheme (ETS), the largest carbon market in the world, testifies to the inability of the invisible hand to solve the question of climate change: founded in 2005, the price of EU ETS carbon credits has collapsed after an initial oversupply – due to the pressure put on governments by big business not to place too low a limit on the supply of credits – and the subsequent collapse in demand following the onset of economic crisis in Europe.